Esthella Provas: Career

 Provas is well-reputed as an art adviser and has been fundamental in building the careers of notable artists, including John Baldessari and Mary Corse.
 At the start of her career, Provas as described by Forbes as "a striking brunette," worked for Hanson Galleries in Beverly Hills, California.
 In the 1990s, Provas co-founded Chac Mool Gallery with Eugenio López Alonso in Los Angeles, California, which was a fixture in the Southern California art scene until its closing in 2006.
 They originally met in 1993 in Beverly Hills when López Alonso walked into Provas' gallery.
 Initially López Alonso and Provas dealt in contemporary Latin American art but grew their program to encompass international and local legends like Charles Arnoldi, Robert Graham, Edward Ruscha, Robert Ryman, Kenneth Noland, Bernar Venet, and Robert Gober.

 Provas is a decisive figure in the international art world.
 She is a co-founder of the Latin American International Art Council for the Museum of Contemporary Art, Los Angeles.
 Provas is a Development Consultant for the Los Angeles County Museum of Art's Latin American Initiatives and serves as a member of the museum's Director's Circle.
 In addition to her involvement in the institutional world, Provas was the Chair of LAXART and a founding member of the Los Angeles Nomadic Division.
 Provas is an avid supporter of AmfAR in Mexico City and has hosted auction dinners with López Alonso featuring performances by Gloria Gaynor and Grace Jones.

 Known for her high-profile clientele and characteristic Cleopatra-styled bob haircut, Provas is frequently seen on the art world circuit at globally recognized art fairs including Art Basel, Frieze Art Fair, Zona Maco, The Armory Show, and The European Fine Art Fair.
 With Chac Mool Gallery, Provas exhibited at the first Art Basel Miami Beach, helping raise the fair's profile to an international audience.
 She was also the first to buy a booth at the Zona Maco art fair in Mexico City with her gallery.
+For the Getty’s Pacific Standard Time: LA/LA initiative in 2017, she co-curated a show of Mexican artists at Kohn Gallery.